by Bill Lewis II

 Some agencies allot straight time compensation for their handlers per week or pay period as additional pay, accumulated (comp) time, or schedule flexibility.
 Some agencies pay the designated compensation as overtime.
 However, the exact hours will vary as much as the methods of compensation.

 Author’s 2017 Update: A lower rate of pay less than a handler’s normal hourly base salary cannot be established nor negotiated for care and maintenance.
-When budget issues are a concern, one of the more common methods of compensating without direct payment is a flex schedule that allows the handler to report to work one hour later than scheduled or leave work one hour early.
+When budget issues are a concern, one of the more common methods of compensating without direct payment is a flex schedule that allows the handler to report to work one hour later than normally scheduled or leave work one hour early.
 In most cases, the flex schedule will cover the appropriate time to be compensated for off-duty care and maintenance without additional compensation.

 I believe the biggest failure in compensation matters is a lack of communication between the involved parties.
 As mentioned previously, if you are spending time in excess of your compensation agreement to care for your dog, you do so at your own risk and liability regardless of your good intentions.
 However, if you believe your extra time is reasonable and justified, strive to open the lines of communication with your supervisors and/or administrators and pursue appropriate compensation based on your research and documentation.